Home » The DoJiggy Fundraising Blog » Build a Major Gifts Program at Your Nonprofit

 • Major Gift Fundraising Target: Each year’s fundraising target should increase to show progression and improvement of strategy and tactics, as well as demonstrate the strength of donor loyalty.

-Understanding Dynamics of the Ask
+Understanding the Dynamics of the Ask

-Remember, it’s always best to have the committee or chair member that has the closest relationship with the prospect do the ask.
+Remember, it’s always best to have the committee or chair member who has the closest relationship with the prospect do the ask.
 Here are some aspects that should be discussed in the ask, considering that some can be overlooked based on how much the prospect already knows:

 Educating the Donor About the Organization